aquarchitect/MyKit/README.md

 MyKit
 =====

-MyKit is a collection of frameworks that extend the Apple fundamental core libraries in order to ease the development process.
+MyKit is a collection of frameworks and extesions that extend that eases the development process.

-Detail documnetation is coming soon.
+Detail documentation is under development.